Hyle-org/hyle/README.md

 ## Getting Started with Cargo

-Start a single-node devnet, consensus is disabled, usefull to build & debug smart contracts:
+To start a single-node devnet (with consensus disabled), which is useful to build & debug smart contracts:

 ```bash
 cargo build